alkohout/alkohout.github.io/_posts/2025-03-27-data_collection.md

 On 23 Sep 2012, three WIIOS were deployed via a helicopter hovering approximately 2 m above the floe.
 The remaining WIIOS were deployed via the <i>RV Aurora Australis</i> aft 7 tonne crane.
 This was achieved in high winds (up to 25 m/s) and 2 - 3 m swell.
 Each WIIOS performed on-board data quality control and spectral analysis before returning the wave spectrum via satellite.
-More information, data downloads and publication links can be found on <a href="https://data.mendeley.com/datasets/jt4h99mwb7/1"> Mendeley</a>. </p>
+More information, data downloads and publication links can be found on <a href="https://data.mendeley.com/datasets/jt4h99mwb7/1" target="_blank"> Mendeley</a>. </p>
         </div>
        </div>
     </section>